 When you can finally get back into court, the judge is going to look at whether or not you were looking out for your child’s health and safety first and foremost, and what kind of arrangement you tried to agree on with your ex-spouse.
 If you didn’t attempt to communicate with your ex-spouse but instead simply withheld your child from them, the judge may not take your side.
 That could be seen as being an unreasonable parent.

 However, your child’s health and safety are the most important things in a child custody case.
 If you did all you could to come to an agreement with your spouse, including consulting an attorney for help, then let the judge know that when court is back in session, and make sure you have the evidence to prove it.
 Still – don’t act without speaking to a lawyer first.

 Finding the Right Family Law Attorney

 Right now, the whole country is struggling with figuring out how to navigate COVID-19.
 This is completely uncharted territory.
 It also seems difficult to keep up with child custody when you’re told not to leave the house – isn’t that putting you, your child and your ex-spouse in danger?

 Above all else, don’t act without legal guidance, preferably from the family law attorney who handled your child custody proceedings in the first case.
-If they are not available or responsive, you can always find another experienced family law attorney in Texas who is ready to answer all your COVID-19 child custody questions.
+If they are not available or responsive, you can always find another experienced family law attorney in Houston, Texas who is ready to answer all your COVID-19 child custody questions.

 You can also ask other questions related to COVID-19 such as, “Does child custody change if schools are closed?” or “What should I do if my ex-spouse doesn’t believe in COVID-19 restrictions?”